Quick links: Why study this course | Modules | Fees and Funding |Entry Requirements | How to apply

-The programme is structured into three components; five core foundation subjects (70 credits), one of two specialist pathways (50 credits), and a dissertation (60 credits).
-The MSc Management programme is assessed by coursework only; there are no exams.
+The programme is structured into three components; six core foundation subjects (60 credits), one of four specialist pathways (60 credits), and a dissertation (60 credits).
+The MSc Management programme is assessed by individual coursework, group coursework, and examinations.

 Coursework can take the form of short essays, extended essays, reports and presentations, through which students demonstrate their knowledge and understanding.